WalletScrutiny/WalletScrutinyCom/_iphone/com.bitso.wallet.md

 issue:
 icon: com.bitso.wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: Bitso
 providerLinkedIn:
-providerFacebook:
+providerFacebook: bitsoex
 providerReddit:

 redirect_from:

 ---

+Bitso appears to be an exchange and their statement on security on their website

+> **Maximum security**<br>
+  We work every day to keep your account protected.
+That's why more than 2 million users trust us.

+is saying "trust us".
+Their security is **not verifiable**.